OmniVirt/OmniVirtAdNetwork-iOS-Example/README.md

 Visit [omnivirt.com](https://omnivirt.com/) to create ad space to start monetizing.
 Contact us for more info at [contact@omnivirt.com](mailto:contact@omnivirt.com).

-## Add the OmniVirt SDK to your app
+# Add the OmniVirt SDK to your app

-### Using CocoaPods
+## Using CocoaPods

 CocoaPods is the most conventient way to add the OmniVirt SDK to your app.
-Check out www.cocoapods.org for more information.
+Check out [www.cocoapods.org](www.cocoapods.org) for more information.

-1. Add the following line to your podfile
+- Add the following line to your podfile.
 ```
 pod 'OmniVirtSDK'
 ```
-2. Run this in your build directory to add
+- Install dependencies.
 ```
 $ pod install
 ```
+- Open the newly created `.xcworkspace`

-## Usage
+# Usage

 **OmniVirt Ad Network** can be integrated into your Android application in just few easy steps.

-### Get Started
+## Get Started

 1. **Sign up** for an account at [OmniVirt](www.omnivirt.com)
 2. **Create one or more Ad Spaces** for your app (for each Ad Space you can select different content and will get separate reporting)